Domochip/WirelessPalaControl/README.md

  - HTTP GET requests
  - MQTT

 D1 mini is cabled to the stove using a special adapter.
 It communicates using Serial protocol on ESP8266 alternative pins : D7(GPIO13) as RX / D8(GPIO15) as TX

 ## Build your adapter

-It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uControler and Stove electronic
+It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uControler and Stove electronic.
 This adapter uses exact same components...

 ## Build your WirelessPalaControl